adamkotwasinski/envoy-kafka-mesh-test/README.md

 If Kafka brokers and Envoy are running with config mentioned below, then `./gradlew test` should work.

+`StatefulConsumerProxyTest` uses Envoy's librdkafka consumers, so it might be necessary to restart Envoy before running the same test again.

 If upgrading Kafka, you can use `compare.py` to figure out what changed.

 ## Requirements for broker-filter tests: